Gizzle: Ghostwriting

 Since her early work with Riley and Snoop Dogg, Proby has become a prolific hip hop ghostwriter, working with prominent artists including Kanye West, Nicki Minaj, Meek Mill, Boosie Badazz, Kevin Gates, G-Eazy, Iggy Azalea, Trey Songz, Travis Scott and T.I.
 Two of her most frequent collaborators are Ty Dolla Sign, who she has worked with since 2008, and Puff Daddy (Sean Combs), whose albums MMM and No Way Out 2 she contributed to extensively.

 Unusually for a female writer, Proby writes primarily for male rappers, but has been praised for successfully "getting inside the heads" of artists and working closely with them to compose songs that match their personal styles.
 She is also one of very few prominent queer women in the hip hop industry.
-Ty Dolla Sign has stated that this is an advantage in the often hypermasculine and hypersexualised world of hip hop, "you know she gets both sides ’cause Gizzle got bitches too!"
+Ty Dolla Sign has stated that this is an advantage in the often hypermasculine and hypersexualised world of hip hop, "you know she gets both sides 'cause Gizzle got bitches too!"

 Solo career

-Proby began performing her own songs under the stage name Gizzle in 2011, posting several videos on her YouTube channel.
-In 2015, she was credited as a featured artist on "You Can Be My Lover" from Puff Daddy's album MMM.
-The following year, her appearance in the video for the track, as an unexpected "butch lesbian leading the song, rapping about hollering at women in the middle of a misogynistic smorgasbord," became a breakout performance for Gizzle.
-In 2016 she was featured on Australian singer-songwriter Delta Goodrem's single "Enough", taken from Goodrem's fifth studio album Wings of the Wild.
+Proby met singer Ty Dolla Sign in 2008, with whom she became a frequent songwriting partner prior to his mainstream breakthrough.
+Having previously performed as Lady G, she ditched the name in favor of Gizzle in 2011, posting several videos on her YouTube channel.
+In 2015, she guest performed alongside Ty Dolla Sign on Puff Daddy's single, "You Can Be My Lover", from the latter's commercial mixtape MMM (Money Making Mitch).
+The following year, her appearance in the video for the track, as an unexpected "butch lesbian leading the song, rapping about hollering at women in the middle of a misogynistic smorgasbord," became a breakout performance for Proby.
+That same year, she received numerous songwriting credits on Ty Dolla Sign's debut album Free TC, including for the single "Saved."
+In 2016, she was featured on Australian singer-songwriter Delta Goodrem's single "Enough", taken from Goodrem's fifth studio album Wings of the Wild.

-Gizzle released her debut mixtape, 7 Days in Atlanta, in January 2017.
+Proby released her debut mixtape, 7 Days in Atlanta, in January 2017.
 The EP was produced in a single, week-long trip to Atlanta, with one of seven songs being recorded each day.
 Gizzle plans to continue this concept with further 7 Days mixtapes recorded in other cities, including Los Angeles, Philadelphia and Denver.
 Revolt described the EP as "a serious reminder of why [Gizzle] is one of the best in the business."

-Gizzle is working on a debut album, titled The Jump.
-She was featured on the Lupe Fiasco track "Jump", from Drogas Light, in 2017.
+She was featured on the Lupe Fiasco 2017 single "Jump", from his album Drogas Light.

-In 2021, Gizzle was featured on the soundtrack for the Netflix series Arcane on the track "Dynasties and Dystopia" alongside Denzel Curry and Bren Joy.
+In 2021, Proby was featured on the soundtrack for the Netflix series Arcane on the track "Dynasties and Dystopia" alongside Denzel Curry and Bren Joy.